 Expansive design is a concept initially defined by psychologist Yrjö Engeström which I developed further in my PhD thesis.
 It means expanding the design activity towards the use activity, or in other words, connecting them together.
 This connection is characterized by co-creation; instead of merely producing objects for users, designers co-create objects with the users.
 As a result, this is expected to provide greater use value.

-I developed further the concept by identifying the underlying technique of expansion and contrasting it with the opposite technique of reduction.
+I further developed the concept by identifying the underlying technique of expansion and contrasting it with the opposite reduction technique.
 Expansion means progressively taking more parts into account within the object even if they are contradictory, whereas reduction means breaking down the object into parts.
 I recognize that both techniques can be used in the same project and that they inevitably lead to one another.
 However, I emphasize expansion for the lack of attention given by previous design studies.

-The expansion and reduction techniques did not apply smoothly, however.
-In fact, these techniques are expected to face contradictions in design projects, for example, between mutually exclusive requirements.
+However, the expansion and reduction techniques did not apply smoothly.
+These techniques are expected to face contradictions in design projects, for example, between mutually exclusive requirements.
 The difference is that the expansion technique strives for including these contradictions without resolving them, whereas the reduction technique tries to eliminate contradictions.
 Since my thesis emphasizes the expansion technique, I have demonstrated how contradictions can be part of a design activity as well as of a design space without hampering development.

 The practical examples found in the thesis are about playing games as a means to feel contradictions.
 These are special tabletop games designed to enact different roles in a project.
 These roles must negotiate how to design a space and to simulate an activity using that space.
 The contradiction rises due to the possibilities for action being limited by the relationships players have with one another.
 This is not necessarily something bad; it can be turned into an advantage if players realize they need each other to create new possibilities.